Rainbow Sandstone

 High Water Absorption

-If you are planning to install Rainbow Sandstone in a kitchen, bathroom, or pool area, spending time sealing it is extremely important.
+If you are planning to install that Sandstone in a kitchen, bathroom, or pool area, spending time sealing it is extremely important.

 Cost

 Rainbow Sandstone can get very expensive very fast.
-People often ask us how much it costs for certain projects, such as paving a driveway.
-While Rainbow Sandstone can certainly look a lot nicer than concrete, it will also cost a lot more.
+People often ask how much it costs for certain projects, such as paving a driveway.
+While it can certainly look a lot nicer than concrete, it will also cost a lot more.

 Rainbow (and/or Indian) Sandstone Paving Problems